R34p3r808/detection_as_code/README.md

-# Wazuh AWS Terraform Project
+# Detection as Code & Wazuh AWS Terraform Project

 This Terraform project deploys a single Ubuntu EC2 instance with Wazuh installed.
 It creates:
 - A key pair for SSH access